-British number one Norrie out in Melbourne
+British number one Norrie loses to Korda

 Norrie, 26, looked a shadow of the player who enjoyed a stellar 2021, losing nine games in a row from the end of the first set to 43rd-ranked Korda.

-Five more Britons, led by Emma Raducanu and Andy Murray, play on Tuesday.
+Six more Britons, led by Emma Raducanu and Andy Murray, play on Tuesday.

-Dan Evans, Heather Watson and Liam Broady, who qualified for the men's draw for the first time in his career, are also in action.
+Dan Evans, Heather Watson, Harriet Dart and Liam Broady, who qualified for the men's draw for the first time in his career, are also in action.

+Norrie soared up the rankings after a breakthrough 2021 season where he won the prestigious Indian Wells title and reached the season-ending ATP Finals as an alternate.

+Deep runs at a Grand Slam are yet to follow, however.
+Norrie has never gone past the third round of a major in 17 main-draw appearances.